 Individuals can file their unemployment claims by phone, online or in person.
 The application avenues that are available to residents will vary by state.
 As for the time it takes to receive your first benefit, you’ll have to wait about two to three weeks after filing.

 Whether you’re working or currently unemployed because of the COVID-19 pandemic, it’s important that you familiarize yourself with the changes to unemployment insurance programs.
 The CARES Act, which directs financial support to individuals and small businesses, offers additional unemployment insurance weekly benefits and extends unemployment compensation periods.
 As the economy slows, these programs offer a much-needed lifeline to the unemployed.

 Financial Planning Tips

 - If you’d like professional assistance with investing, financial planning or wealth management during these uncertain times, a financial advisor may be right for you.
-SmartAsset’s free matching tool connects you with up to three local advisors that fit your personal needs.
+SmartAsset’s free matching tool connects you with up to three local advisors.
 Get started now.